jxjhheric/clip-relay/README.md

 ## Maintenance Notes
 - Some dependencies were inherited from the original scaffold.
 Periodically audit `package.json` to remove unused packages before building production images.
-- The repo includes `db/.gitkeep` so the database directory exists without committing SQLite files.
-Real database files under `db/` or `prisma/db/` are ignored by git.
+- The repo includes `data/.gitkeep` so the database directory exists without committing SQLite files.
+Real database files under `data/` or `prisma/db/` are ignored by git.
 - Tailwind CSS 4 tooling is sensitive to version drift; if you regenerate the lockfile, pin `tailwindcss` and `@tailwindcss/postcss` to the tested versions (currently `4.1.12`).
-- Uploaded files are stored base64-encoded in SQLite.
-For large deployments consider swapping to object storage or streaming uploads.
+- Mixed storage: small files/images are stored inline (SQLite BLOB), large files under `data/uploads/` and streamed via `/api/files/:id`.

 ## License
-This project began from a Z.ai scaffold and has since been adapted for the Cloud Clipboard use case.
+This project is a self-hosted Cloud Clipboard application.